awcator/DevOpsJourneyWithArchLinux/postfix.md

   quota=dirsize:storage=10240000

 # without LMTP
+#added in /etc/dovecot/dovecot.conf
+first_valid_uid=0

-I changed dovcot-sql.conf userpermissions to read their mails as follows
+# I changed dovcot-sql.conf userpermissions to read their mails as follows
 user_query = SELECT '/var/mail/vmail/%d/%n' as home, 'maildir:/var/mail/vmail/%d/%n' as mail, 8 AS uid, 1003 AS gid, concat('dirsize:storage=',  quota) AS quota FROM mailbox WHERE username = '%u' AND active = '1'
-where 8 is mail euid
+# where 8 is mail euid
-where 1003 is mailers guid
+# where 1003 is mailers guid
 ```

 # PART 5: Dovecot as LMTP